-- 3.2.1.
-Distribution of dolphin sightings made during monitoring surveys in September to November 2017 is shown in Figure 1.
+- 3.1.5.
+In this quarterly period, all dolphin groups were sighted in NWL, and no dolphin was sighted at all in NEL.
+In fact, since August 2014, only two sightings of two lone dolphins were made respectively in NEL during HKLR03 monitoring surveys. - 3.2.
+Distribution - 3.2.1.
+Distribution of dolphin sightings made during the HKLR03 monitoring surveys from September to November 2017 is shown in Figure 1.
 Almost all sightings were made at the northwest portion of the North Lantau region, mainly to the east of Lung Kwu Chau and at the mouth of Deep Bay near Black Point (Figure 1).
 One dolphin group was also sighted at the southwestern end of NWL survey area, or near the HKLR09 alignment.
 As consistently recorded in the previous monitoring quarters, the dolphins were completely absent from the central and eastern portions of North Lantau waters (Figure 1). - 3.2.2.
-All dolphin sightings were located far away from the HKLR03 and HKBCF reclamation sites as well as along the alignment and Tuen Mun-Chek Lap Kok Link (TMCLKL) (Figure 1).
-However, one sighting was made near the alignment of HKLR09 as mentioned above. - 3.2.3.
+All dolphin sightings were located far away from the alignments of TM-CLKL as well as the HKBCF and HKLR03 reclamation sites (Figure 1).
+However, one dolphin group was sighted near the alignment of HKLR09 as mentioned above. - 3.2.3.
 Sighting distribution of dolphins during the present impact phase monitoring period (September to November 2017) was drastically different from the one during the baseline monitoring period (Figure 1).
 In the present quarter, dolphins have disappeared from the NEL region, which was in stark contrast to their frequent occurrence around the Brothers Islands, near Shum Shui Kok and in the vicinity of HKBCF reclamation site during the baseline period (Figure 1).
-The nearly complete abandonment of NEL region by the dolphins has been consistently recorded in the past 18 quarters of HKLR03 monitoring, which has resulted in zero to extremely low dolphin encounter rates in this area.
+The nearly complete abandonment of NEL region by the dolphins has been consistently recorded in the past 18 quarters of HKLR03 monitoring, which has resulted in zero to extremely low dolphin encounter rates in this area. - 3.2.4.

-- 3.2.4.
 In NWL survey area, dolphin occurrence was also significantly different between the baseline and impact phase periods.
 During the present impact monitoring period, dolphins were infrequently sighted here, and mainly at the northwestern end of the area, which was in stark contrast with their frequent occurrences throughout the area during the baseline period (Figure 1). - 3.2.5.
 Another comparison in dolphin distribution was made between the five quarterly periods of autumn months in 2013-17 (Figure 2).
-Among the five autumn periods, dolphins were still sighted regularly in NWL waters in 2013 and 2014, but their usage there was progressively reduced in the three subsequent autumn periods, with the only occurrences mostly concentrated at the northwestern portion of the survey area (Figure 2).

-3.3.
-Encounter rate

-3.3.1.
-During the present three-month study period, the encounter rates of Chinese White Dolphins deduced from the survey effort and on-effort sighting data from the primary transect lines under favourable conditions (Beaufort 3 or below) for each set of the surveys in NEL and NWL are shown in Table 2.
-The average encounter rates deduced from the six sets of surveys were also compared with the ones deduced from the baseline monitoring period (September - November 2011) (Table 3).
+Among the five autumn periods, dolphins were still sighted regularly in NWL waters in 2013 and 2014, but their usage there was progressively reduced in the three subsequent autumn periods, with the only occurrences mostly concentrated at the northwestern portion of the survey area (Figure 2). - 3.3.
+Encounter rate - 3.3.1.
+During the present quarterly period, the encounter rates of Chinese White Dolphins deduced from the survey effort and on-effort sighting data from the primary transect lines under favourable conditions (Beaufort 3 or below) for each set of the HKLR03 surveys in NEL and NWL are shown in Table 2.
+The average encounter rates deduced from the six sets of HKLR03 surveys were also compared with the ones deduced from the baseline monitoring period (September November 2011) (Table 3).